Advisory Groups and Task Forces

 • provided feedback on department projects and worked collaboratively with fellow council members to provide input into education-related projects and initiatives

-At their final in-person meeting, council members presented their 2021/2022 annual report to the Minister and received formal certificates to recognize their contributions to the council.
+At their final in-person meeting, council members presented the 2022/23 annual report to the Minister and received formal certificates to recognize their contributions to the council.

 Inaugural Student Advisory Council Video